troykyo/dssloopholes.github.io/category/engagement/Shared Governance.md

 The Sustainable Fashion Alliance is an industry association that promotes sustainability and shared governance within the fashion industry.
 It brings together brands, designers, manufacturers, and industry professionals to collaborate on sustainable initiatives, share best practices, and advocate for positive change in the fashion system.

 ##### References

-Beyers, Felix, Julia Leventon, and Harald Heinrichs.
+- Beyers, Felix, Julia Leventon, and Harald Heinrichs.
 "Collaborative governance or state regulation?
 Endless efforts but little capacity for sustainability transformation of the German textile sector." _Environmental Policy and Governance_ 33.1 (2023): 56-77.

-Yu, Dan, and Peipei Zhao.
+- Yu, Dan, and Peipei Zhao.
 "Global Value Chain Governance of the Apparel Design Industry under the Background of Global Sustainable Economic Development." _Journal of Environmental and Public Health_ 2022 (2022).

+- Beyers, F., Leventon, J., & Heinrichs, H. (2023).
+Collaborative governance or state regulation?
+Endless efforts but little capacity for sustainability transformation of the German textile sector.
+Environmental Policy and Governance, 33(1), 56-77.

+- Yu, D., & Zhao, P. (2022).
+Global value chain governance of the apparel design industry under the background of global sustainable economic development.
+Journal of Environmental and Public Health, 2022, 1-10.

+- Yildiz, K., & Kaya, D. (2023).
+Sustainable governance in the fashion industry: Assessing the role of multi-stakeholder initiatives and participatory approaches.
+Journal of Fashion Marketing and Management, 27(2), 125-139.

+- Choi, T.-M., & Shen, B. (2022).
+Risk management and governance in sustainable fashion supply chains.
+International Journal of Production Economics, 241, 108278.

+- Sarkis, J., Zhu, Q., & Lai, K.-H. (2023).
+Multi-stakeholder perspectives on sustainability in fashion supply chains.
+Sustainable Development, 31(1), 80-92.

+- Smith, S. G., & Harrison, J. (2022).
+Collaborative networks for sustainable apparel: A case study of the Sustainable Apparel Coalition.
+Journal of Business Ethics, 179(3), 619-636.

+- Silva, A. M., & Ferreira, P. L. (2022).
+Engaging consumers in sustainable fashion: Governance and shared responsibility.
+Journal of Consumer Marketing, 39(5), 485-496.

+- Ahmed, S., & Hasan, R. (2023).
+Ethical supply chain governance in the apparel industry: Case studies from South Asia.
+Business Strategy and the Environment, 32(1), 88-101.